HomeE-commerceArticle Schema Markup for News Publishers

 ]

 Why multiple sizes?
 Different Google features prefer different aspect ratios.
-Discover loves 16:9, while some mobile features prefer square images.
-Give Google options, and you’ll appear in more places.
+Discover favours 16:9, while some mobile features prefer square images.
+Give Google options and you’ll appear in more places.

 Pro insight: Include image captions in your schema even if they don’t appear on your page.
 Search engines use this context to better understand your content, potentially improving image search visibility.

-Don’t forget about licensing information.
-With AI training becoming controversial, explicitly stating image rights helps:
+Don’t forget licensing information.
+With AI training becoming contentious, stating image rights explicitly helps:

 "image": {